bancolombia/oss-enterprise/README.md

 ## Blog
 We've an engineering blog where we're publishing three posts every month about how we do technology at Bancolombia.
 You can read it on https://medium.com/bancolombia-tech

-do you work for Bancolombia?
+Do you work for Bancolombia?
-You can write your posts.
-Contact the open source office via teams for the process.
+You can write your own posts.
+Contact the open source office through Microsoft teams for the process.

 ## FAQ